simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/policy_visualization.md

   small perturbations in the start state should only lead to small perturbations in the solution

 - **action analysis**
   To understand if the agent uses the available algorithms, we use historgrams showing how often each action is taken during an average solve.
+  Importantly, include histograms how often base actions, rotations or algorithms are chosen.
+  Early observations (as of 2024-09-20) show that curriculum learning leads to agents favoring base actions.
+The lower the initial scramble depth, the less likely the agent seems to be to use algorithms.
+Adding the algorithms and rotations to the action space seems to affect binary agent's training time very little (see _2024-09-20 dino_cube_plus_ experiments)

 - **reward evolution**
   We can plot how the reward changes during each solve.
 We might expect similar curves for similar scrambles?